 Screen protectors are a fantastic way to preserve the life of your camera and minimize wear and tear.
 It’s easier to replace the screen protector than the screen.

-There are a lot of options for screen protectors.
-I usually go with Expert Shield just because they’re great and they have three different styles, glass, anti-glare, or crystal clear.
-But the problem with Exper Shield is they only give you one single screen protector.
-So if you mess up, you have to go through their warranty process before you can get a new one, which could take weeks.
+There are many options for screen protectors.
+I usually go with Expert Shield because they’re great and have three different styles: glass, anti-glare, or crystal clear.
+However, the problem with Exper Shield is that they only give you one screen protector.
+So if you mess up, you must go through their warranty process before you can get a new one, which could take weeks.

-Debous makes a nice glass screen protector, and it comes in a 3 pack.
-So if you mess one up or need a new one after a few years, you’re set with plenty of backups.
+Debous makes a nice glass screen protector that comes in a 3 pack.
+So, if you mess one up or need a new one after a few years, you’re set with plenty of backups.

 Screen Protector For Nikon Z6 II / Z7 II

 Kinokoo is a Japanese brand that makes screen protectors that resist dust, scratches, and fingerprints.
-They are made of thin tempered glass (0.25mm) that gives a clear and low-glare view, keeping the touch sensitivity.
+They are made of thin tempered glass (0.25mm) that gives a clear, low-glare view, keeping the touch sensitivity.

 - 9H Hardness, .25mm thickness